rozensoftware/flea/README.md

 - Simple Command Sender (flea-client)
 - Flea Monitor (C#, WPF, Windows only)

 The server is the main project that would be developed.
 The client is a test program to validate the protocol and the core functionality of the Flea Server.
-Flea Monitor is GUI application for a convinient managing of the server.
+Flea Monitor is GUI application for a convenient managing of the server.
 Unless otherwise stated, the Flea works in Linux and Windows.

 ![Flea Monitor](https://github.com/rozensoftware/flea/blob/master/FleaMonitor.png)

+The Flea Monitor would be developed simultaneously with the Flea Server.
+It doesn't use the client for communication with the server.
+It is a standalone application for Windows only.

 ## Purpose